How to quit playing video games

 Quitting games opens up the opportunity to live.
 However, it does not create a fulfilling life.
 That is up to you.

 The second step to quitting is to build a new life without gaming.
+Ideally, you want to find out after your challenge is over that life is more satisfying than gaming and gaming isn’t worth your time or can be done casually once in a while.
 This step should be undertaken simultaneously with the first step or, if possible, planned out before the first step.
 Again this is highly situational and depends on how deep in a rut you were.

 Find time fillers